HenrikBengtsson/ucsf-vpn/README.md

 It will probably be superseded by Junos Pulse support. password#2:
 ```
-after approving the push notification on your Duo Mobile app (the default is `--token push`).
+after approving the push notification on your Duo Mobile app (the default is `--token=push`).